Breast Reduction St. Louis

 Our surgeons use this technique for women suffering from extremely large breasts.
 The nipple and the inferior portion of the breast are removed.
 The remaining upper breast tissue is reshaped and the nipple is sutured back on the breast as a skin graft.
 This allows a large volume of excess tissue to be removed while creating a very pleasing, projecting breast shape that will last.

 During the operation, your surgeon will remove the excess breast tissue and reshape your breast tissue.
 The breast tissues will be meticulously closed with special absorbable sutures.
-A medical skin glue will be placed on top of this to seal out bacteria and make the breasts waterproof, so that you can shower the next day.
+A medical skin glue will be placed on top of this to seal out bacteria and make the breasts waterproof so that you can shower the next day.
 Thin surgical drain tubes may or may not be placed to help remove any fluid during your healing process.
 You will be placed in a postoperative bra that will need to be worn at all times other than bathing for the first 6 weeks to help support the breasts while they heal.

 RECOVERY FROM BREAST REDUCTION SURGERY

 Breast reduction surgery is performed on an outpatient basis or with an overnight stay.
 Patients will have some discomfort, but typically this procedure is not overly painful.
-Infact, most women tell us they feel much better already the night of their surgery.
+In fact, most women tell us they feel much better already the night of their surgery.
 Women can usually shower the following day.
 Drainage tubes (if used) are typically removed within 5-7 days when the daily fluid output has decreased to acceptable levels.
 Plan to take 1-2 weeks off of work.
-Light exercise can typically be resumed in 2-3 weeks, with return to full activities in 4-6 weeks.
+Light exercise can typically be resumed in 2-3 weeks, with a return to full activities in 4-6 weeks.
 It takes a little time for the breast tissues to settle in and the swelling to go down.
 Most women will see final results in 2-4 months.
-Our surgeons uses special plastic surgery techniques to keep your scars as faint and thin as possible.
+Our surgeons use special plastic surgery techniques to keep your scars as faint and thin as possible.
 Most remain quite hidden and fade well within 1 year with ongoing good scar care.

 FREQUENTLY ASKED QUESTIONS